Before anything else, I’d like to make this statement:

-What makes a good environment for learning?
 I know that you have your own unique characteristics of a good learning environment.
-But I know we have established our classroom with the aim of promoting student learning.
+And we have established our classroom with the aim of promoting student learning.
+But I want to specify most clearly what is a good environment for learning.
 That’s our common denominator as educators.

 The Importance of Developing a Highly-Conducive Learning Environment